opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 In order to connect to QFieldCloud, you need the QFieldSync plugin in QGIS.
 The next steps show you how you can install and synchronize your data to and from QFieldCloud.

-### Install QFieldSync
+!!!
+Workflow

-Open the QGIS plugin manager by going to the `Plugins -> Manage and install Plugins…` menu.
+    1. Open the QGIS plugin manager by going to the *Plugins* > *Manage and install Plugins*.

-Find QFieldSync in the list of plugins and install the latest version by clicking the `Install Plugin` button.
+    2. Under "All" find QFieldSync in the list  and install the latest version by clicking the "Install Plugin" button.

-!!! note
-    Since QFieldCloud is still in beta phase, there are frequent updates and fixes.
-Please upgrade your QFieldSync plugin often.
-In case of an issue, please try upgrading to the latest release before reporting.

         !![Successful installation](../../assets/images/install_qfieldsync.png)